 Lori Brown, Chief Equity, Diversity & Compliance Officer

-Majid Whitney, Assistant Vice President, Sr. Associate Dean, Campus Inclusion & Community
+Majid Whitney, Associate Vice President and Dean, Campus Inclusion & Community